couchbase/couchbase-lite-core/Networking/BLIP/docs/Async.md

 # The Async API

-(Last updated Feb 24 2022 by Jens)
+(Last updated March 2 2022 by Jens)

 **Async** is a major extension of LiteCore’s concurrency support, which should help us write clearer and safer multithreaded code in the future.
 It extends the functionality of Actors: so far, Actor methods have had to return `void` since they’re called asynchronously.
 Getting a value back from an Actor meant explicitly passing a callback function.